38

 Body fat under 12 % for women and under 3 – 5 % for men is associated with fertility issues, reduced bone health, muscle wasting and an impaired immune system.

 How do we determine body fat?
 Three methods determining fat mass are expensive laboratory methods used in research.
-The devices are prcise but expensive to buy and maintain.
-Densitometry (underwater weighing and air displacement) determine the body volume.
+The devices are precise but expensive to buy and maintain.
+Densitometry (underwater weighing and air displacement) determines the body volume.
 Formulas allow the researchers to calculate body fat bringing body volume in relationship to body weight.
 DEXA (dual x-ray absorptiometry) is the most precise method and can determine not only fat mass but also lean body mass.
 You will see DEXA machines in hospitals to determine bone density and research labs.
-Bioelectrical impedance (I explain how it work for the next slide) can be found in research labs but less precise and less expensive devices can also be found in gyms.
+Bioelectrical impedance (I explain how it works on the next slide) can be found in research labs.
+Less precise and less expensive devices can also be found in gyms.

-The problem is that the devices determining body fat reliably and precisely are too expensive for physicians and not mobil for screening events.
+The problem is that the devices determining body fat reliably and precisely are too expensive for physicians and not mobile enough for screening events.
 A more practical and portable method are calipers measuring skinfold thickness.
 A technician pulls the skin from the muscle usually on the upper arm, the scalpula (flat bone on your upper back) and the hip.
-The measurement of the skinfold including skin and subcutaneous fat can be entered into a formula yielding body fat percent.
+The measurement of the skinfold includes skin and subcutaneous fat.
+The measurements are entered into a formula yielding body fat percent.
 The issue with this method is that it will require a trained technician who understands how to precisely pull the skinfold.
-Otherwise the result will be unprecise.
+Otherwise the result will include muscle or not enough subcutaneous fat and become unprecise.

-Understanding the methods for fat mass determination it becomes clear that fat mass determination is not a practical screening tool to determine chronic disease risk.
+After understanding the methods for fat mass determination it becomes clear that percent fat mass is not a practical screening tool to determine chronic disease risk.

-Lately, a new device is on the market that has the potential to replace the BMI over time.
-Smart watches using bioelectric impedance to determine body composition.
+Lately, a new device is on the market that has the potential to replace the BMI over time: Smart watches using bioelectric impedance to determine body composition.
 BIA (bioelectrical impedance analysis) devices send a weak electrical current through the body.
-Since fat with a low water content transmits the current slower than muscle mass with a high water content the device can calculate the body composition (fat mass and fat-free mass).
+Since fat with a low water content transmits the current slower than muscle mass with a high water content the device can calculate the body composition (fat mass and fat-free mass, not lean mass though).
 Precise laboratory devices have large sensors sending the current through the entire body.

 Smart watches use a smaller sensor sending the current through the upper body and back to the device.
 The question is how precise those smart trackers are.
 A few preliminary studies found that smart watches are similar to the larger gym BIA devices.
-These devices are reasonable precise for personal tracking of body composition over time to generate awareness and motivation.
+These devices are reasonable precise for personal tracking of body composition over time.
+This can generate awareness and motivation.
 The precision is not sufficient for research though.
 Over time smart watches have the potential to replace the BMI.

 Since we are on the topic of smart trackers.
 Studies show that using smart watches to track daily activity increases awareness and motivation.
 People using trackers increased physical activity by 60 %.
 While smart watch tracking works well to increase physical activity studies also show that tracking does not work as well for improving eating or sleep habits.